 About

-Connecting Up the Dots was founded by John Austin, an active performer and teacher of Music and Alexander Technique based in Brooklyn, to bring together the fields of movement science, education, artistic performance, mindfulness, and somatics viewed through the lens of the Alexander Technique, providing a unique perspective on well-being.
-Connecting Up the Dots explores the science behind movement and posture and aims to bridge the gap between science and art.
+Connecting Up the Dots was founded by John Austin in 2012.
+The mission of Connecting Up the Dots is to bring together the fields of movement science, artistic performance, and embodied mindfulness practices.
+This combination provides a unique perspective on well-being that helps bridge the gap between science and art.

 profile